 Ask for car insurance discounts

 Auto insurance companies offer more discounts than you might realize.
-Common savings include safe driver discounts, bundling your home and auto policies, and installing anti-theft devices.
+Common savings include safe driver discounts, good student discounts, bundling your home and auto policies, and installing anti-theft devices.
 But here’s a local tip: If you park in a garage during the snowy New Hampshire winters, some companies offer cheap car insurance for protected parking.

 Choose coverage that fits your real life